 There's a strong business case for organisations to promote good physical and good mental health for all staff.
 Actively promoting staff well-being leads to greater staff productivity, morale and retention, and reduced sickness absence and 'presenteeism'.

 Mental health in the time of coronavirus

 The COVID-19 pandemic has raised serious concerns about people’s mental wellbeing.
 The fear and uncertainty about the risk of infection many feel for themselves and their loved ones is exacerbated by many other pressures on people.
-Many employees are isolated because of the lockdown, while others face income or job loss.
-Working parents have to juggle caring responsibilities and work.
-These concerns are a severe test of people’s resilience, and it’s clear that the future also holds a lot of uncertainty.
+Many employees are isolated because of restrictions, while others face income or job loss.
+Many have had to juggle caring responsibilities and work.
+These concerns continue to be a severe test of people’s resilience, and it’s clear that the future still holds a lot of uncertainty.
 Our 2021 Health and wellbeing at work survey report shows that since the onset of COVID, more organisations are stepping up their efforts to foster mentally healthy workplaces with wellbeing activity is increasingly focused on mental health.

 Employers should ensure they have an effective framework in place to support people’s mental health, and offer sources of help such as counselling, an employee assistance programme and occupational health services where possible.
-They need to ensure line managers in particular have the ongoing guidance needed to support their teams, so they can have sensitive conversations with individuals and signpost to help where needed.
+They need to ensure line managers in particular have the ongoing guidance needed to support their teams, so they can have supportive and empathetic conversations with individuals and make work adjustments where needed.
 All employees should be encouraged to have a good self-care routine including a healthy approach to diet, relaxation and sleep.